ropable/foundation_postgres/maintenance.md

 maximum of ~4 billion, behaviour is to recycle IDs when maximum is reached (wraparound).

+The visibility map simply stores one bit per heap page.

 By default, autovacuuming is enable for databases (``postgres.conf``).
 The behaviour of autovacuum workers can be altered.
 Per-table settings can be set using ``ALTER TABLE`` (e.g. autovacuum_enabled).